uwcse440/web-cse440-au15/index.md

 > [Gary Wolf, 2009](http://archive.wired.com/medtech/health/magazine/17-07/lbnp_knowthyself)

 People have long sought to better understand themselves, but recently technology advances are enabling fundamentally new approaches.
-Students will explore the problems people encounter and how new technology can help people reaching their goals.
+Students will explore the problems people encounter and how new technology can help people go beyond the data fetish toward reaching their goals.

 ## Project Structure